firdauskhairuddin/lekir-documentation/README.md

 This documentation provides guidance on:

-- Understanding LekirFramework architecture
-- Using the framework for training and learning
-- Implementing vulnerability scenarios
+- Understanding common web vulnerability
-- Best practices for instructors and learners
+- Step by step exploit example

 ## Contributing